brightcove/brightcove-player-sdk-ios/README.md

 The entry point to the Brightcove Player SDK for iOS is the [`BCOVPlayerSDKManager`][manager] singleton object.
 This Manager handles registration of plugin components and some other housekeeping tasks, but it primarily serves as an object factory.
 Your app's view controller obtains a reference to the Manager, and uses it to create a [`BCOVPlaybackController`][controller].
 The playback controller's `view` property exposes a UIView containing the AVPlayerLayer object that ultimately presents your video content on the screen.
 The playback controller also accepts a [`BCOVPlaybackControllerDelegate`][delegate], which you can implement to respond to various video playback events.

 The playback controller offers methods and properties to affect playback of the current video.
 However, internally, the playback controller delegates to a [`BCOVPlaybackSession`][session] object.
-Playback sessions do the actual work of preparing and playing video content, and contain the video's metadata and AVPlayer.
+Playback sessions do the actual work of preparing and playing video content, and contain the video's metadata and `AVPlayer`.
 The playback controller has mechanisms to advance from the current playback session to the next playback session, either automatically at the end of a video, or manually with a method call.
 Once the playback controller has advanced to a new session, the previous session is discarded and cannot be used again.

 There are two other elements of the playback controller: a [`BCOVPlaybackSessionProvider`][provider], and a list of [`BCOVPlaybackSessionConsumer`][consumer]s.
 As the name would suggest, the playback session provider is responsible for creating playback sessions and delivering them to the playback controller.
 The playback controller then delivers the session to each of the playback session consumers in the list.
 Both the session provider and session consumer APIs are designed for use by plugin developers, and are not detailed in this document.